yudaitnb/yudaitnb.github.io/_pages/students.md

 For more information about our ongoing projects, please visit our ["Projects"](https://prg.is.titech.ac.jp/projects/) page.

 ### Institute of Science Tokyo <span style="font-size:0.6em">(formerly Tokyo Institute of Technology)</span>
+- <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kiuchi/">Kosuke Kiuchi</a>.
+Co-supervised with Hidehiko Masuhara.<br>
+  - PRO 2024-5: <a href="https://sigpro.ipsj.or.jp/pro2024-5/">An Efficient Execution Mechanism on a GPU for Fine-Grained Parallel Programs With the Fork-Join Model</a>.
 - <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kasuya/">Satsuki Kasuya</a>.
 Co-supervised with Hidehiko Masuhara.<br>
-  - IPSJ PRO/PRO 2024-4: <a href="https://sigpro.ipsj.or.jp/pro2024-4/">Dynamic Version Checking for Gradual Updating</a>.
+  - PRO 2024-4 / JIP'25: <a href="https://sigpro.ipsj.or.jp/pro2024-4/">Dynamic Version Checking for Gradual Updating</a>.

 ### Tokyo Institute of Technology
 - <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kasuya/">Satsuki Kasuya</a>.
 Co-supervised with Hidehiko Masuhara.<br>